 For all commercial clinical trials hosted by the Trust the agreed number of patients should be recruited within the agreed timescale.

-The performance and delivery information pertaining to West Midlands Ambulance Service for Q1 19-20 can be found below:
+The performance and delivery information pertaining to West Midlands Ambulance Service for Q2 19-20 can be found below:

-- Performance in Initiating Clinical Research – During Q1 19-20 there were no trials relevant for the Performance in initiating clinical research benchmark.
+- Performance in Initiating Clinical Research– During Q2 19-20 there was 1 trial relevant for the Performance in initiating clinical research benchmark (find out more about the trial via Q2 2019-20 Performance in Initiating & Performance in Delivering)

-- Performance in Delivering Clinical Research – During Q1 19-20 there were no commercial clinical trials hosted by the Trust.
+- Performance in Delivering Clinical Research– During Q2 19-20 there were no commercial clinical trials hosted by the Trust.

 For further information about Research at WMAS please email email@example.com